Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Results

 We make investment planning towards 2050 with a 5-year planning step.
 We implemented the algorithm and model in Julia 1.8.2 using JuMP \citep{jump} and solved with Gurobi 10.0 \citep{gurobi}.
 The problem instances contain up to 13 million continuous variables, 1860 binary variables, and 30 million constraints.
 We run the code on nodes of a computer cluster with a 2x 3.6GHz 8 core Intel Xeon Gold 6244 CPU and 384 GB of RAM, running on CentOS Linux 7.9.2009.
 The parameters for the price process for oil and gas prices are presented in Table \ref{table:price_process_parameters}.

 We use Gurobi as the base solver.
 We use the dual simplex algorithm to solve the RMP due to its relatively small size.
 The parameter \texttt{DegenMoves} has been turned on because we notice degeneracy makes the solver slow.
-We use the Barrier algorithm to solve the centre point problem to obtain a centre point.
-If \texttt{Presolve} is off and \texttt{Crossover} is off, then Gurobi will give a centre point.
+We use the Barrier algorithm to solve the centred point problem to obtain a centred point.
+If \texttt{Presolve} is off and \texttt{Crossover} is off, then Gurobi will give a centred point.
 However, we turn on \texttt{Presolve} to reduce the problem size further.
 In addition, considering the scale of the problem, we choose to solve all the following instances to 1\% convergence tolerance.